nelson123-lab/nelson123-lab/README.md

 1) Image extraction from pdf using python
 2) Camscanner like app creation
 3) Gym recommendation app
-4) Decision Tree and Random Forest and Ada boost implemetation from scratch.
-5) DCGAN using tensorflow
+4) DCGAN using tensorflow
-6) Encrypting and decrypting a python file
+5) Encrypting and decrypting a python file
-7) Image Compression using python
+6) Image Compression using python